2nd Chronicles Chapter 8

 desired to build in Jerusalem, and in Lebanon, and throughout all the land of his dominion.

-8:7 As for all the people that were left of the Hittites, and the Amorites, and the Perizzites, and the Hivites, and the Jebusites, which were not of Israel,
+8:7 [As for] all the people [that were] left of the Hittites, and the Amorites, and the Perizzites, and the Hivites, and the Jebusites, who weren’t of Israel,

-8:8 But of their children, who were left after them in the land, whom the sons of Israel consumed not, them did Solomonשְׁלֹמֹה
+8:8 [But] of their children, who were left after them in the land, whom the sons of Israel didn’t consumed, those Solomonשְׁלֹמֹה

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here